tangentsoft/pidp8i/doc/os8-progtest.md

 The default debug level of 0 suppresses all debug output, while 14 makes it quite noisy.

+The `--exitfirst` option is used when we want a non zero status exit from the run of `os8-progtest` on the very first failure, rather than the usual behavior of a successful run being performance all tests and reporting failures along the way.

 ## The Test Definition File